iankimdev/iankimdev/README.md

 # Ian Kim

-Driven by a profound interest in mathematics and problem-solving, I am passionate about finding solutions and optimizations. <br>
+Driven by a profound interest in mathematics and problem-solving, I am passionate about finding solutions and optimizations.
-My goal is to contribute to improving human life, leveraging my skills and dedication.